vecna/Rabbisteg/README.md

 ## RabbiSteg

-Package, study and research in developing a suite of steganography tool usable by web browser.
+### Study and research in developing a suite of steganography [1] tool usable by web browser.

 Steganography: The art of the hidden writing.